Grant Details

 Eligible applicants are:

-- Local governments and secondary and career technical centers, including villages, towns, cities, and counties
+• Local governments, including villages, towns, cities, and counties

 Projects must be located within the following counties that comprise the funding agency's service area: